 Where the Licensed Provider has accepted the connection offer, the offer will remain valid for a period of one calendar year from the date of the connection offer.

 Where there is a material change in an application, the Licensed Provider will be required to make a new application.
 A material change will typically include any change to the physical design specification for the site or the premises to be connected or changed information relating to the physical characteristics of the site.
 Where the Licensed Provider is unsure if the change is material, it should contact Scottish Water.
 A lapsed application should be re-submitted as a new application at Step 2 above and will be treated accordingly, as the lapsed time means that all aspects of the application will need to be reviewed and assessed.
-In addition, a new DIA may be required.
+In addition, a new PDE may be required.

 Scottish Water may inspect sites which were subject to an application and/or connection offer and for which no acceptance confirmation or notification was subsequently received by Scottish Water.
 Where a connection has been made without notification to Scottish Water, the Licensed Provider may be subject to inspection fees and other charges applying, where liable.
 Where the connection is considered to be potentially unauthorised, should the matter relate to an act or omission by a Licensed Provider, Scottish Water may pursue appropriate measures.